CounsellorPolonius/KenLab3D/ReadMe.md

 I found the on-screen controls to be too distracting.
 I modified it so that they are invisible.
 I intend to use this with a gamepad mapper anyways so having the controls invisible works for me.

-You can download APK-package from the Releases section.
+You can download APK from the Releases section.

 You can also open this project in Android Studio IDE and build the APK-package by using this program.
 I modified the gradle version in the project.

-## More information
+## Other Changes

-Please read [Porting Guide (In Russian)](http://exlmoto.ru/kenlab3d-droid) for more info about porting Ken's Labyrinth to Android OS.
+ - Gradle upgraded to 7.3.0.
+ - NDK outright declared (I know not to, but I wanted to get it to work first)
+ - XCF control image no longer needed.